The more gout builds up, the more harm it can do

 Expand allClose all

 Yes, uric acid crystal buildup has been observed on the heart.
-Uncontrolled gout can spread beyond the joints to almost anywhere throughout the body, including vital organs.
+Uncontrolled gout can spread beyond the joints to almost anywhere throughout the body.

 Though uncommon, small tophi or gouty lumps can form in your outer ear.